Annals of Design: To Light the Darkness

 Building One’s Mother a House

-David Stairs On Christmas Day one year we visited our friend Kasule Kizito, who was staying at his home in Masaka.
-We traveled to Bukalavu taxi stage by matatu, where Kizito met us and took us to his home.
-Kizito was then attempting to repurchase land subdivided from his grandfather’s estate by his 70-odd descendents. […]
+On Christmas Day one year we visited our friend Kasule Kizito, who was staying at his home in Masaka.
+We traveled to Bukalavu taxi stage by matatu, where Kizito met us and took us to his home….
+Continue Reading →

 Social Design and Micro-Manufacture

-David Stairs Way back in 2011 I first wrote about a wonderful device my friends in South Africa had come up with.
-Known as Eva, the Arivi paraffin stove had been an INDEX competition finalist in 2009, and had won an award from SABS, the South African Bureau of Standards, in 2011.
-While visiting them […]
+Way back in 2011 I first wrote about a wonderful device my friends in South Africa had come up with.
+Known as Eva, the Arivi paraffin stove had been an INDEX competition finalist in 2009,… Continue Reading →

 The Kingdom of DIY

-David Stairs Homemade hotplates Some of the most interesting places in modern day Kampala are the tinsmith’s stalls opposite the Balikuddembe Market.
+Some of the most interesting places in modern day Kampala are the tinsmith’s stalls opposite the Balikuddembe Market.
 Here sheet metal is daily transformed from dross into useful implements for household chores.
-The scope of activity is only limited by the workman’s imagination as numbers of boxes and appliances are tinkered […]
+The scope of activity is only limited by the workman’s imagination as numbers of boxes and appliances are tinkered together….
+Continue Reading →

 “The Man”